 - Morning: In the morning, students should be at their bus stops early.
 Arriving in a timely fashion keeps the bus on schedule.
 Students should wait quietly, consider residents, and respect private property.
 Students should stay out of the road when waiting for the bus. - Afternoon: Teachers supervise bus loading and parent pick up.

 Bus Notes

 Students are only permitted to ride a bus designated with the approval of the Director of Transportation and the building principal.
-Changes must be made through the Junior High school office and the transportation director.
-Bus notes must be submitted at least one day in advance of any requested change in transportation.
+Changes must be made through the high school office and the transportation director.